eliot1335/Belly-Button-Biodiversity--Plot.ly-and-D3/README.md

 # Belly Button Biodiversity - Plot.ly

-In this homework exercise, I will practice building an ineteractive page using javascript and plot.ly.
+In this exercise, I will practice building an ineteractive page using javascript and plot.ly.

 ## Plotly
 1. Use the D3 library to read in samples.json.